MukundKulkarni/DocScan/README.md

 # DocScan
-Simple Documnet Scanner built using openCV for Android
+A Simple Document Scanner built using openCV for Android.

 # App Design